flutter/flutter/CONTRIBUTING.md

 locally commit your tool changes in git and the tool will be rebuilt from Dart sources in `packages/flutter_tools` the next time you run `flutter`.

+Alternatively, delete the `bin/cache/flutter_tools.snapshot` file.
+Doing so will force a rebuild of the tool from your local sources the next time you run `flutter`.

 flutter_tools' tests run inside the Dart command line VM rather than in the flutter shell.
 To run the test: